INTI-CMNB-FPGA/fpga_helpers/README.md

 A Free Software project which consist on a bunch of scripts to use FPGA development tools in a vendor independent way.

+This project is mainly developed and mantained by the *FPGA team* of the *Centre of Nano and Microelectronics* [CMNB](http://www.inti.gob.ar/microynanoelectronica/) of the *National Institute of Industrial Technology* [INTI](http://www.inti.gob.ar/).
+Contributions are welcome.

 The target development platform is Debian GNU/Linux, but it is probably easy to run in others OS.

 ## Helpers Overview